 You can also use our powerful search to find content via property, just have a look:

 How to edit properties

-Go to the content type settings.
+Go to the object settings.
 There you will find a list of all properties where you can edit, rearrange, and delete them or create new ones by clicking "Add property" at the bottom.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?